samuelmoorec/dokku-deployment-guide/docs/server_faq.md

-# Server access and logs
+# Server access and server logs

 This document contains code for connecting to your server, grabbing live or past error logs, and how to share access to other team members.